 Mitacs will provide you with supports two days before your internship begins and two days after your internship is finished.

 Depending on your funding arrangement, Mitacs or your country’s funder reimburses your flight, provides your accommodations stipend and medical insurance for two days before your internship start date and two days after your internship end date.
 Details of your arrangements and actions required will be made available to you after your internship is confirmed, in early 2021.

 What are the expectations and hours of work once I am in Canada?

 Interns are required to work 40 hours a week, five days a week for 12 consecutive weeks.
 Most interns work during regular business hours (e.g., 9 a.m. to 5 p.m.), but this depends on your specific arrangement with your host professor.

 You are expected to let your host professor know if you are missing time from your research for any reason, such as due to illness or to attend a Mitacs event.

-What kind of events and workshops will I be invited to attend?
+What kind of events and courses will I be invited to attend?

-Mitacs invites interns to attend industry tours, government events and professional development workshops during their time in Canada.
+Mitacs invites interns to attend industry events, government events, and professional development courses during their time in Canada.
 Attendance is not mandatory, but we highly recommend that interns take part to fully experience the benefits of the Globalink Research Internships.